 Despite their large prevalence, the management of PCNs still relies on radiological features, that have a low specificity in identifying malignant lesions, leading to the resection of benign or low risk lesions.

 Cyst fluid analysis have already been used to identify several markers associated with the progression of PCNs with a higher specificity compared to available guidelines.
 Still, no validated biosignature has been included in the management of PCNs.

 Further aims of this research project are to recapitulate the assay in a validated murine model, where in vivo interventions can be performed, and to test actionable genetic targets on patient-derived organoid.

 This study will be led by the University of Illinois at Chicago (UIC), with the support of the IPMN International Cyst Fluid Collaborative.
 Dr. Pollini will be working under the mentorship of Prof. Ajay V. Maker, associate professor of Surgery at the department of Surgical Oncology at UIC.

 We would like to congratulate Drs Pietrasz and Pollini on their achievement and wish them both all the best with their projects.

-The IHPBA Foundation is extremely grateful to the CGF E Alexander Stent Fund, Bank of America, N.A., Trustee, for again providing a generous grant which has allowed us to offer two fellowships in 2020/2021.
-This grant will wholly fund Dr Pollini's research and part-fund Dr Pietrasz' research.
+The IHPBA Foundation is extremely grateful to the CGF E Alexander Stent Fund, Bank of America, N.A., Trustee, for their generous grant funding which has allowed us to offer these fellowships.